 2. A co-hosted podcast

 A co-hosted show shifts the dynamic from one host to a team of 2-3 equal voices.
-So what’s great about having a co-host (or two!) is that you introduce another perspective to the conversation.
+This introduces multiple perspectives to listeners, and it turns a one-way monologue into a true conversation.

 This friendly vibe can be a huge advantage.
-Because unless you’re interested in building your authority as a teacher, most podcasts are discussion-based.
-So whether you’re sharing a passion, reacting to the latest episode of Survivor, or analyzing different ways to grow your email list, it’s almost always beneficial to you – and to listeners! – to hear more than one voice.
+Because whether you’re sharing a passion, building a platform, reacting to the latest episodes of Bachelor in Paradise, or analyzing different ways to grow your email list, it’s almost always beneficial to you – and to listeners! – to hear more than one voice.

-In a lot of ways, co-hosting is more natural than podcasting alone.
+In a lot of ways, co-hosting is more natural than podcasting solo.
 Most of us don’t regularly talk for 20 minutes straight; we chat with friends and engage in two-way communication.